 I provide a 2011 Nitro 20-ft. boat with a Mercury 200-hp Optimax XS for your safety and ability to search the lake from one end to the other in a timely fashion.
 The boat is equipped with a two Lowrance Sonars/GPS to assist in finding the fish.
 I will also provide fishing tackle.

-That’s it for September 11, 2018 fishing report… Help the other guy when you can.
+That’s it for May 23.
+2019 fishing report… Help the other guy when you can.
 I hope that all of you remember your life jacket works better when it is worn.
-Pleased note the addition of a Memorial Tournament News menu item at the top of my site which hopefully I can keep up with.
-If you know of one, please email me the information where I can link up with it…..Thanks

 Tag-A-Long Boats at $50.00 per boat per day with one of the above packages.
 Please note that I am not responsible for damages to Tag-A-Long Boats or for personal injuries or other losses.